 - Ability to collect, organize and utilize data for program improvement purposes.

 - Ability to work with all groups across age, religion, race, culture, socioeconomic status, sexual orientation, and gender identity.

 - Experience with social services specifically with youth and families.

 - Experience designing, coordinating, and managing programs or services.

 - Highly organized with good communication and problem-solving skills including skills in Informational Technology.

-- Strong writing skills with ability to remain neutral and unbiased in reporting
+- Strong writing skills with the ability to remain neutral and unbiased in reporting.

 - Experience with MS Word, Outlook, and Excel required.